National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/pipeline_logic/v2/unit-harmonization-and-inference/UHI-tool-for-sites/README.md

 #### Details

+##### Unit Inference

+Unit inference utilizes the Kolmogorov–Smirnov (KS) test to compare i) distributions of values that are missing units to ii) reference distributions from a set of pooled values for the lab across all the sites of N3C.
+The results are then filtered to ensure we are confident in only one inferred unit being present, with very little overlap to value distributions from other units.
+These inferred units per measurement concept for a data partner site are then added to a new column in the N3C measurement dataset rows, to enter as input for the unit harmonization process.
+##### Unit Harmonization

+The unit harmonization process involves using a dictionary of conversions for each measurement concept and unit to a target (canonical) unit.
+These conversions are applied using the following input: i) known or inferred units of the measurement, ii) measurement concept for the measurement and iii) the value as number for the measurement.
+This results in a new column in the measurement table, harmonized_value_as_number, and the canonical units used as a target for harmonization are recorded in another new column harmonized_unit_concept_id.

+##### Workflow

 Reference distributions ([filtered_percentiles_table](https://github.com/kbradwell/Data-Ingestion-and-Harmonization/blob/master/pipeline_logic/v2/unit-harmonization-and-inference/UHI-tool-for-sites/pipeline-input/filtered_percentiles_table.xlsx
 )) for each measured variable, in a single canonical unit ([canonical_units_of_measure](https://github.com/kbradwell/Data-Ingestion-and-Harmonization/blob/master/pipeline_logic/v2/unit-harmonization-and-inference/UHI-tool-for-sites/pipeline-input/canonical_units_of_measure.xlsx
 )), are used along with a dictionary of conversions ([conversionsDictionary](https://github.com/kbradwell/Data-Ingestion-and-Harmonization/blob/master/pipeline_logic/v2/unit-harmonization-and-inference/UHI-tool-for-sites/pipeline-input/code-to-update-input/conversionsDictionary.py